lisfon/capstone-project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credit for the data and the project initiative goes to Starbucks and Udacity.<br>
-Further source for Python coding have been: https://stackoverflow.com/ and https://realpython.com/
+Further source for Python coding have been: https://stackoverflow.com/, https://realpython.com/, https://www.analyticsvidhya.com/ and https://scikit-learn.org, as well as the Knowledge section of the Udacity program.